-This communication derives from the development of a research project entitled Rekindle+50 - Digital migrations and curricular innovation: giving new meaning to experience and rekindle teaching profession after 50.
-It is a 31-month funded project, involving two universities in Portugal, with focus on supporting 50 years old or older teachers in developing strategies for curricular innovation through the use of mobile technologies.
-In this communication, we aim at discussing a broad review literature focused on the integration of technology as a resource for curricular innovation.
-The review carried out by the project team focused on the concepts of "veteran teachers" and "technology", covering all published articles available on EBSCO research database, without a temporal constraint.
-Initially, these articles were systematically organized in order to set a characterization that included year of publication, journal, nature of study and subjects of research.
-The organization showed that most of the articles were of a qualitative nature, published in the last decade and related to the integration of technologies in the educational field.
-A second stage took place then, in which we carried out a content analysis (Ryan & Bernard, 2000) of all articles concerning veteran teachers and the use of technologies.
-In this communication, we address a summary of the main categories of our review of literature, such as, factors influencing teachers' adoption and integration of ICT and barriers and benefits of using ICT in teaching.
+- To review literature focused on the integration of technology as a resource for curricular innovation. - The review carried out focused on the concepts of "veteran teachers" and "technology", - The review covered all published articles available on EBSCO research database, without a temporal constraint. - Papers were systematically organized in order to set a characterization that included year of publication, journal, nature of study and subjects of research. - 1- The organization showed that most of the articles were - of a qualitative nature, - published in the last decade - and related to the integration of technologies in the educational field. - 2 -A second stage took place then, in which we carried out a content analysis (Ryan & Bernard, 2000) of all articles concerning veteran teachers and the use of technologies.